 The MV Phillip Pendal was introduced into service in 2009 and is identical to its sister vessel the MV Shelley Taylor-Smith.

-The Transwa road coach service links than 240 locations throughout regional Western Australia.
+The Transwa road coach service links 240 locations throughout regional Western Australia.

-The 14.5m, 20-tonne, diesel road coaches feature a Volvo chassis and engine, with bodies built in Brazil by Irizar.
+Transwa recently upgraded its fleet taking delivery of the last coach in January 2017.
+The new fleet of 23 5-star diesel road coaches feature a Volvo chassis and engine, with bodies built in Brazil by Irizar.